-This report makes the following recommendations to the Cabinet;
+This report asks the Committee to consider the following recommendation to the Cabinet;

 - 1. To note the progress of the income banded scheme; - 2.
 To consider recommending to Council that the scheme continues with the principles of the existing scheme and the percentage awards (maximum award of 80%) continue for 2024/25; - 3.
 To consider recommending to Council that the grid amounts be amended in-line with the DWP annual percentage increase of welfare benefits for 2024/25.